fernand0labra/rai-airsim/README.md

 ### Installation (Ubuntu Focal 20.04)

 #### [Unreal Engine](https://github.com/EpicGames/UnrealEngine.git)
-For downloading the source code it is necessary to join the Epic Games Github organization as explained in this [tutorial](https://docs.unrealengine.com/4.27/en-US/SharingAndReleasing/Linux/BeginnerLinuxDeveloper/SettingUpAnUnrealWorkflow/).
+* For downloading the source code it is necessary to join the Epic Games Github organization as explained in this [tutorial](https://docs.unrealengine.com/4.27/en-US/SharingAndReleasing/Linux/BeginnerLinuxDeveloper/SettingUpAnUnrealWorkflow/).

-An error '*Engine Modules out of Date*' was encountered during compilation of Unreal which is solved in th following [Epic Games Forum](https://forums.unrealengine.com/t/how-to-solve-engine-modules-are-out-of-date/564119/2).
+* An error '*Engine Modules out of Date*' was encountered during compilation of Unreal which is solved in the following [Epic Games Forum](https://forums.unrealengine.com/t/how-to-solve-engine-modules-are-out-of-date/564119/2).
 ```
 # Download source code
 git clone -b 4.27 https://github.com/EpicGames/UnrealEngine.git